KRRISHPODDAR/krishpoddar-10698/README.md

 # ⚡ Electricity Bill Calculator (C Language)

 ## 📌 Project Description
-The **Electricity Bill Calculator** is a console-based program developed in **C language** that calculates the total electricity bill based on the number of units consumed.
+The **Electricity Bill Calculator** is a console-based application developed using the **C programming language**.
-It follows a **slab-based billing system**, where different unit ranges are charged at different rates.
+It calculates the total electricity bill based on the number of units consumed by a consumer by applying a **slab-based billing system**.

-This project is designed as a beginner-friendly mini project and demonstrates the practical use of conditional statements in C.
+This project is designed as a beginner-friendly mini project and demonstrates the real-world application of conditional statements and arithmetic operations in C.

 ---

 ## 🎯 Aim of the Project
 The aim of this project is to:
-- Calculate electricity bills using **slab-wise tariff rates**
+- Calculate electricity bills based on **unit consumption**
-- Accept consumer details and unit consumption as input
+- Apply **slab-wise tariff rates**
-- Display the final payable amount clearly
+- Display the final electricity bill clearly
-- Understand real-world problem solving using C programming
+- Understand practical problem-solving using C programming

 ---

 ## ❓ Why This Project?
-- Electricity billing is a **real-life and practical problem**
+- Electricity billing is a **real-life and commonly used system**
-- Helps in understanding:
+- Helps beginners understand:
-  - `if-else` statements
+  - `if-else` conditions
-  - User input/output
+  - User input and output
   - Logical decision making
-- Suitable for **Class XII and college-level practicals**
+- Frequently used as a **Class XII / college mini project**
-- Easy to explain during viva examinations
+- Simple to implement and explain during viva

 ---